mcyph/speedysvc/README.rst

 TODO
 ----

+* Ability to start services in parallel, specifying dependencies as needed
 * Allow running services as Docker containers
-* Add better log searching/filtering
+* Better log searching/filtering
 * REST requests

 `More info`_